Webinars

 Strategic Storytelling for Disability Advocacy

 Are you looking to use your lived experience to push for change in the disability community?
-Join us for “Strategic Storytelling for Disability Advocacy,” a practical and interactive webinar series for parents and professionals on Monday, January 12 and Monday, January 25.
+Join us for “Strategic Storytelling for Disability Advocacy,” a practical and interactive webinar series for parents and professionals.

 Part Two is about action.
 You’ll practice turning lived experience into stories that drive audiences to do something, whether that means changing minds, policies, or outcomes.
 We’ll cover how to pare your story down to its essential core, so you’re ready for everything from a two-minute testimony to a compelling op-ed.
 And we’ll push beyond just the words, exploring how your voice, tone, and presence help you truly connect with listeners.